charlesbolducGIS/scc-donations/README.md

 ### Download and Install Ngrok

-- Download the appropriate version for your Windows 11 Pro VM (ARM 64-bit is recommended if available) from [ngrok.com/download](https://ngrok.com/download).
+- Download the appropriate version for your system from [ngrok.com/download](https://ngrok.com/download).
 - Unzip `ngrok.exe` and place it in a directory that is in your system's PATH (e.g., `C:\dev_tools`).
   _Remember to restart your terminal after updating PATH._